CUD2V/sedans-mkdocs/docs/index.md

         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.

-Play hard :beers: and maybe just maybe work hard :office:
+Play hard :beers: and maybe, just maybe, work hard :office: